MrIceman/go-uml/README.md

 The generated diagram is saved as .PNG file

 So far you can create only sequence diagrams and add Participants, directional and undirectional edges, labels for edges and set a title for the diagram.
 I'll be updating this repository whenever I need the tool to support more functionality, feel free to create an Issue with a feature request.
-Since I just started this project, contributing should also be quite easy (I appreciate any contribution)
+Since I just started this project, contributing should also be quite easy (I appreciate any contribution).

+You don't need to download any dependencies such as plantUML or Graphviz. go-uml is using a 2D graphics engine written 100% in Go https://github.com/fogleman/gg

 # Example